 Currently, the chamber orchestra groups are made up of fourth-generation musicians who have performed in many places, such as Austria, Canada, Greece, Japan, the UK, and Spain to name a few.
 Each musician has special instruments to play and Braille music sheets that they have memorized.
 With the coronavirus alert and the subsequent lockdowns, Egypt imposed very strict rules pertaining to the norms and all cultural activities were canceled.
 Since then, the musicians have been restricted to their homes where they grew restless as their passion was out of reach.

-The measure of the blow of canceled performances and no practices for months has been a hurdle for the group.
+The measure of the blow of canceled performances and no practice for months has been a hurdle for the blind women’s orchestra.
 Being visually impaired, women, and from a conservative nation were hurdles that were already in place.
 Yet these musicians have taught us the value of perseverance and dedication as they delivered a flawless performance at the Manasterly Palace in Cairo with just three weeks’ worth of practice.

 The group, along with their conductor (not visually impaired), took all the necessary precautions of sanitizing, maintaining the social distancing unit, and wearing masks.
 Having an eclectic repertoire of classical music along with Western classical and oriental, hearing them play is blissful and you realize that music and art truly transcend borders and physical aspects like sight and sound.
-If you have missed listening to the group live, or you want to witness a miracle, you can always look into their website and enjoy some of the videos of them performing.
+If you have missed listening to the group live, or you want to witness a miracle, you can always look into the website of the blind women’s orchestra and enjoy some of the videos of them performing.